-How Pay-For-What-You-Use Works
+How Pay-for-What-You-Use Works

-Avalanche Units (AUs)
+Actian Units (AUs)

-Cluster Cost and Avalanche Units
+Cluster Cost and Actian Units

-- You pay only for the Avalanche Units (AUs) that you use.
+- You pay only for the Actian Units (AUs) that you use.
 For example, if you have an 4-AU cluster that runs for an hour, you will pay 4 * the hourly AU fee for that region for the hour.

 - Storage is charged separately, as it is NOT included in the price of the AU.

-- If you stop the cluster, Avalanche turns off computing and there are no AU compute charges but the cluster will keep your data and relevant resources for you to start back up and continue from where you left off.
+- If you stop the cluster, Actian turns off computing and there are no AU compute charges but the cluster will keep your data and relevant resources for you to start back up and continue from where you left off.
 For the duration of your stopped cluster, storage costs will remain and are billed separately using a calculation of $24 per TB per month.
 For example, if you have 10TB of data backed-up you will see a separate charge of $240.

 - You can scale up and down your Cluster AU and separate storage sizes and the separate billing for AU compute and storage will scale up and down accordingly.